 It is for that reason I have never quite understood the fear some people have over admitting symptoms of depression and a need for help.
-While there are many people who experience this, there is one group in particular that resonates with me: the new mothers.
+While many people experience this, there is one group in particular that resonates with me: new mothers.

 Hormones and Lack of Sleep

 A toxic combination for new moms is the plummeting of hormones — estrogen and progesterone — and the inevitable lack of sleep.
-The rapid decline in hormones happens after a steep build-up to accommodate baby during pregnancy.
-Within 24 hours, that high level of estrogen and progesterone is back to what it was pre-pregnancy.
+The rapid decline in hormones happens after a steep build-up to accommodate the baby during pregnancy.
+Within 24 hours, that high level of estrogen and progesterone is back to what it was before pregnancy.

 Women to Women explains that the endocrine system is linked to emotions and mood, which is why hormone fluctuations have such an impact.

-R. Robert Auger, MD, a sleep specialist at the Mayo Center for Sleep Medicine in Rochester, Minn, acknowledges that fact, but also the undeniable truth that – to have a healthy mind – one must be rested.
+R. Robert Auger, MD, a sleep specialist at the Mayo Center for Sleep Medicine in Rochester, Minnesota, acknowledges that fact, but also the undeniable truth that to have a healthy mind one must be rested.

 “There is a well-established connection between lack of sleep and mental and physical health,” Auger says.
 “Sleep is as important an aspect of health as exercise and nutrition.
 Sleep is non-negotiable.”

-Unfortunately for new moms, baby doesn’t negotiate either!
-Lack of sleep is a fact of life that can unfortunately contribute to postpartum depression.
-It has nothing to do with a woman’s resilience, ability to cope with change, or level of happiness in her life.
-It is a physiological combination that can result in a burnt out mind.
+Unfortunately for new moms, the baby doesn’t negotiate either!
+Lack of sleep is a fact of life that can, unfortunately, contribute to postpartum depression.
+It has nothing to do with a woman’s resilience, ability to cope with change or level of happiness in her life.
+It is a physiological combination that can result in a burnt-out mind.

 Those who have not experienced depression firsthand would have a difficult time understanding the distortion that comes from it.
 Depression isn’t a sadness someone can will themselves out of.
 It’s almost like low fuel in a car or a motor that has been burnt out.
 You can’t think your way out of the problem, you need to repair it!